rosenpin/i3-agenda/README.md

   --no-event-text TEXT  text to display when there are no events --hide-event-after MINUTES
                         minutes to show events after they start before showing the next event.
 If not specified, the current event will be shown until it ends
+  --date-format DATEFORMAT
+                        the date format like %d/%m/%y.
+Default is %d/%m
 ```

 ### Filter displayed calendars